coinbase/coinbase-sdk-ruby/README.md

 send crypto into/out of those wallets, track wallet balances, and trade crypto from one asset into another.

-The SDK currently supports Developer-managed Wallets using Ethereum on Base Sepolia.
+The SDK currently supports Customer-custodied Wallets on the Base Sepolia test network.

-**IMPORTANT: The Coinbase SDK is currently under development, and may make backwards-incompatible changes.**
+**WARNING: The Coinbase SDK is currently in Alpha.
+The SDK:**
-**Do not use the Coinbase SDK to manage mainnet funds.**
+- **may make backwards-incompatible changes between releases**
+- **should not be used on Mainnet (i.e. with real funds)**
+- **should not be considered secure for managing private keys**

+Currently, the SDK is intended for use on testnet for quick bootstrapping of crypto wallets at hackathons, code academies, and other development settings.

 ## Documentation